 This remote, mountainous island was a popular stop for many historic Antarctic expeditions and was once a haven for hunting whales and seals.
 Today, island wildlife populations are rebounding, but you'll still see remnants of old whaling stations and other abandoned outposts.
 One significant and historic site is the grave of the great explorer Sir Ernest Shackleton.
 You can visit his grave at the settlement of Grytviken, which is also home to an old whaling station, plus a museum, gift shop, church and small research station.
-Although South Georgia's history is an important attraction to the island, it is the tremendous abundance of wildlife that you and your shipmates will surely find most captivating.
+Although South Georgia's history is an important attraction to the island, its incredible densities of wildlife make it truly memorable.
 Each landing you make on South Georgia, often referred to as the Galapagos of the Poles, will open your eyes to the wondrous lives of new, enthralling creatures.
 One day you may see rookeries with hundreds of thousands of pairs of king penguins waddling on a beach, and the next, you may visit another beach blanketed with thousands of fur or elephant seals.
 The grasses, mountains and beaches of South Georgia all play an important role in the breeding and survival of different species on the island.
 This fragile and interwoven relationship is something your Expedition Team will explain to you during your time here.

-Antarctic Peninsula, Falkland Islands, South Georgia, Antarctic Circle
+Antarctic Peninsula, Falkland Islands, South Georgia